Software-Engineering-Arena/SWE-Wanted/README.md

 **Resolved Issues**
 An issue is considered "resolved" by an assistant when:
-1. The issue has a patch-wanted label
+1. The issue has a fix-needed label
 2. The assistant created a pull request that references the issue
 3. The pull request was merged
 4. The issue was subsequently closed